mootpoint/church/church_grave/README.md

 =====================

-#Minetest mod "Grave" by Napiophelios
+#Minetest mod "Grave"
-Modified for  the "Church Modpack" by Mootpoint
+for the "Church Modpack" by Mootpoint

 Licensed under GPLv3 or later,